-During the initial phases, Variation 1 would be lower in elevation than the surrounding terrain for the majority of the surrounding sites, but would be closer in distance.
+During the initial phases, both of the landfill Variations would be lower in elevation than the surrounding terrain for the majority of the surrounding sites, but would be closer in distance.
 As operating equipment moves towards the center of the landfill, the landfill noise level would be noticeably less.
 However, as the landfill reaches its final capacity, the final elevations would be higher than some of the surrounding areas and the existing natural shielding effect of the terrain/topography would be diminished or eliminated.